Propane Handling & Exchange Course

 How Do You Safely Handle a Propane Cylinder?

-- Propane cylinders are portable containers that are generally used in the home.
-Propane tanks are typically more permanent and have more storage.
+- Propane cylinders are portable containers that most people use at home.
+Propane tanks, on the other hand, are typically more permanent and hold a larger amount of storage.

 - Cylinders must be inspected every 10 years.
-Markings on the collar of the cylinders can tell you the date of manufacture and inspections since then.
+The markings on the collar of the cylinder will tell you the manufacture date and any inspections that have happened since then.
+Worth checking before you assume it is good to go.

 - Do not throw your tank in the trash.
-Contact your local recycling coordinator to learn if it is acceptable at your local transfer station or Household Hazardous Waste Collection.
-There are also local tank companies who will accept tanks and recycle them at no cost.
+Seriously, do not.
+Reach out to your local recycling coordinator to find out if it is accepted at your nearest transfer station or Household Hazardous Waste Collection.
+There are also local tank companies that will take old tanks and recycle them at no cost to you.

 Other Courses You May Be Interested in